ericanastas/dynalist-to-obsidian/readme.md

 # Dynalist to Obsidian

-This script downloads the folders and Documents in an [dynalist.io]([https://](https://dynalist.io/d/7s0fj7POXjF7mIPvRDXLIkJG)) into a directory of markdownfiles compatible with [obsidian.md](https://obsidian.md/).
+This script downloads the folders and documents in an [dynalist.io](https://dynalist.io/) into folder structure of markdown files compatible with [obsidian.md](https://obsidian.md/).

-## Usage
+## Setup

-1. Download the code for this script from GitHub
+1. Clone/Download this script from GitHub
 2. If you don't already have it, install [NodeJS](https://nodejs.org/en/). (v14.7.1 was used durring development of this script)
+5. Run `npm install` to install required packages.

+## Configure

+Before running the script you will need to configure it by editing `config.json`.

+- **credentials.email:** Email for your Dynalist account
+- **credentials.password:** Password for your Dynalist account.
+This is required for downloading attachments.
-3. Aquired an API Token from the [developer site](https://dynalist.io/developer)
+- **credentials.token:** API Token from the [developer site](https://dynalist.io/developer).
-4. Edit `config.json`
-   1. Add the the email and password for your Dynalist account
-   2. Add your API token.
-   3. Set `vaultPath` to the path to your vault
+- **vaultPath:** The path to the Obsidian vault to import into.
-   4. Set `destinationPath` to the relative path within your vault where you would like to import your Dynalist documents.
+- **destinationPath:** A relative path within your vault where you would like to import your Dynalist documents.
+- **requestInterval:** The interval between requests to the DynaList API.

+## Run the Script

-5. Run the script: `node index.js`
+Run `node index.js` to begin the migration.